chansey97/tabling/README.md

    ((patho-tabled 'a 'b) '(a b c b c b)) => ()
    ```

    N.B.
 Most of *mode directed tabling* in Prolog are unsound as well, although the sound implementation exists,  see [Tabling with Sound Answer Subsumption](https://arxiv.org/abs/1608.00787).
-Also, it is difficult to predict the result of *mode directed tabling* , because they are very dependent on the *scheduling strategy*.
-For the same query, different *scheduling strategy* (e.g. *batched scheduling* vs *local scheduling*) may yield different answers, see [Dynamic Mixed-Strategy Evaluation of Tabled Logic Programs](https://link.springer.com/chapter/10.1007/11562931_20).
+Also, it is difficult to predict the result of *mode directed tabling* , because they are very dependent on the scheduling strategy.
+For the same query, different scheduling strategy (e.g. *batched scheduling* vs *local scheduling*) may yield different answers, see [Dynamic Mixed-Strategy Evaluation of Tabled Logic Programs](https://link.springer.com/chapter/10.1007/11562931_20).
 BTW, SWI-Prolog implements *local scheduling*, see https://swi-prolog.discourse.group/t/tabling-the-wolf-sheep-cabbage/1893/21.